robhowells/form-elements/README.md

 #Form elements
-Base styling for the following form elements:
+Base markup and styling for the following form elements:

 - Text input
 - Text input with placeholder